xot/ElectraOne/README.md

 ### Alternative mixer designs

 There is nothing specific about the design of the mixer apart from the MIDI channel, ELectra One port and CC number assignments of individual controls.
 This means you can freely redesign the mixer to your own needs, e.g one where tracks are laid out horizontally instead of vertically (such that all track controls are active at the same time).
+But please make sure that *all* controls retain both their original CC numbers *and* their original control id!

 *Warning: do NOT remove any controls; this may break the script/mixer preset.
 The reason is that controls associated with (return) tracks that are not present in Ableton are hidden using their control id; the LUA scripting embedded in the Mixer preset responsible for that assumes these controls exist.*